 A series of unfortunate coincidences made me think of amor fati, and my own self-representation (a serious case of bad PR) has caused hell and havoc within the confines of my mind.
 That I was somehow grossly throwing out slanders into the world and hurting people in ways I didn’t even know.
 That somehow even though my physical presence wasn’t there, this person could still feel me lurking around trying to pick a lock (okay, maybe this is true).
 That I was using sacred and meaningful words and attaching them to the river Po or a peach pastry so that if you took the association two steps further in the wrong direction, it’d be covered in shit, and I’d be eating it.
 That simply knowing I’m out in the world eulogizing a remembrance not even my own but of someone else’s love story had to be stopped, silenced.
 That I was some Louise Joséphine Bourgeois spider trying to weave myself into a narrative I was left out of and seeking young blood.

 Paranoia, as though everyone was in on it, friends and strangers alike.
-When your upstanding friend’s 2-year-old daughter and a Greek art blogger with sexual tendencies both start telling you hand is foot, something is up.
-This innocuous and rather naive blog with writings of E. M. Forster daydreams, came alive in the most macabre fashion.
-And these people seemed angry, ready to send me to prison.
+When your upstanding friend’s 2-year-old daughter and a Greek art blogger with sexual tendencies both start telling you hand is foot; something is up.
+This innocuous and rather naive blog with writings of E. M. Forster daydreams came alive in the most macabre fashion.
+These people seemed angry; ready to send me to prison.